Harikarthyk/HariKarthyk/README.md

-I am an enthusiastic full-stack developer with a bachelor's degree in Information technology 🎒 and working as a software developer at AAPNA Info Tech.
+I am an enthusiastic full-stack developer with a bachelor's degree in Information technology 🎒 and working as a full stack software developer.

 🔭 I’m currently Exploring and learning Vue, vite, D3, Cypress .